schnaq/cljs-reagent-template/README.md

 # Template to create a ClojureScript + Reagent + shadow-cljs project

 This project creates a fully functional ClojureScript project for you, using the stack of ClojureScript, reagent and shadow-cljs.
-CSS is built using tailwindcss.
+CSS is built using tailwindcss, but you can easily replace it if you like.

+## Production

+Run a production build in one command:

+yarn build

+This generates all minified and optimized files in `public` ready to get deployed.

-## Installation
+## Development

 Create a copy of this project.
 Then, run the following commands: